hannah-swan/az-104-study-notes/storage/configure-files-blobs.md

 ### General

 - Common use cases for Blob storage:
-  - Serving documents or images directly to a browser.
+  - Serving documents or images directly to a browser,
-  - Storing files for distributed access.
+  - Storing files for distributed access,
-  - Streaming audio or video.
+  - Streaming audio or video,
-  - Storing backups, data for disaster recovery, archives.
+  - Storing backups, data for disaster recovery, archives,
   - Storing data for later analysis by other services.
 - Blob types:
   - **Block Blob:** blocks of data assembled to make a blob.
 Most commonly used blob type, ideal for text and binary data.
   - **Append Blob:** bocks of data optimized for append operations.
-Useful for loggin scenarios.
+Useful for logging scenarios.
   - **Page Blob:** can be up to 8TB in size, optimized for frequent read/write operations.
 Used by Azure VMs for operating system and data disks.
   - The default type for new blobs is block blob.
 Blob type can not be changed after creation.

-### Create and Configure a File Share in Azure Storage

 - Azure Files offers shared storage using SMB (Server Message Block) protocol.
   - VMs and other cloud services can share data by mounting file shares (also allows on-prem access).
   - File shares are fully managed and can be mounted by Windows, Linux, and MacOS machines.
-- Use cases:
+- Use cases for File storage:
-  - Replace/supplement traditional on-prem file servers and NAS devices.
+  - Replace/supplement traditional on-prem file servers and NAS devices,
-  - Cloud lift and shift.
+  - Cloud lift and shift,
-  - Data accessibility: access data from any OS, anywhere in the world.
+  - Data accessibility: access data from any OS, anywhere in the world,
-  - Store shared application settings (ex. config, tools, utilities) in a central location for consumption by machines, or use as a shared location to write logs/diagnostic data.
+  - Store shared application settings (ex. config, tools, utilities) in a central location for consumption by machines, or use as a shared location to write logs/diagnostic data,
   - Replicate Azure File Shares to Windows Servers with Azure File Sync (servers can be on-prem or in cloud) for increased performance and distributed caching.
-- Comparison with Blob Storage:
+- Blob Storage vs. Azure Files:
   1. Files provides SMB and NFS protocols, REST API, and client libraries.
 Blobs provide a REST API and client libraries to allow unstructured data access on a massive scale.
   2. Files stored in Azure Files are a true directory namespace, and data is accessed through file shares.
 Blobs in Blob Storage are a flat namespace and accessed through a contianer.
 Page blobs in Disks are 512-byte pages and exclusive to a single VM.
   3. Azure Files is ideal for lift & shift, and good for storage of shared tools.
 Blob storage is ideal for streaming and random access.
 Page blobs in Disks are ideal for random read & write operations & storing relational data for OS and data disks used by VMs.

+### Create and Configure a File Share in Azure Storage

 - Azure Files uses SMB, which communicates over TCP port 445; that port must be open and not blocked by firewall in order for communication with file share to be successful.
 - Can (and should) limit communication to secure connections only by using the "Secure transfer required" setting.
 - Connecting to Azure Files: